 Name | Profession | Property | Add.
 Info |

-Clician | ? | Clician House | - |
+Alevras | Shipping agency | William Blackler house | - |

-Aliberti | Medicine, tobacco | Aliberti Mansion De Jongh Mansion | - |
+Aliberti | Medicine, tobacco | Aliberti house De Jongh house | - |

-Aliotti | Carpets, raisins, figs, tobacco | Antonio Aliotti House Aliotti Mansion Nicola Aliotti House Hasanağa Garden Aliottis' Servant Housing | In the time of Albert Aliotti, they had inns in Izmir.
-They had large lands in various places in the Aegean region. |
+Aliotti | Carpet export, fruit export, tobacco | Antonio Aliotti house Aliotti house Nicola Aliotti house Hasanağa Garden Aliottis' serving house | During Albert Aliotti's time, they had inns in Izmir and extensive land holdings in various locations in the Aegean. |

-Ashe | Priest | Bliss Mansion Priest Tower | The family of the pastor of the Buca Protestant Church between 1898-1925. |
+Ashe | Priest | Bliss house Priest tower | The family of the pastor of the Buca Protestant Church between 1898 and 1925. |

-Baltazzi | Trade, archeology | Baltazzi Mansion | With 247,000 hectares of land, the Baltazzis are by far the most owned family in Buca.
-At the same time, a Levantine family of Greek origin.
-The family to which Sultan Abdulaziz was a guest in 1863. |
+Baltazzi | Trade, archeology | Baltazzi house | The family from Buca with the most property, owning 247,000 hectares of land.
+The family in whose house Sultan Abdulaziz was a guest in 1863. |

-Barff | Cotton trade | Barff Mansion | - |
+Barff | Cotton trade | Barff house | - |

-Barfield | Railway | Evliyazade House | - |
+Barfield | Railway | Evliyazade house | - |

-Barker | Opium trade | Rivens House | - |
+Barker | Opium trade | Rivens house | - |

-Blackler | ? | Francis Blackler House William Blackler House Blackler House | The family owns the oldest known house in Buca, built in 1855. |
+Blackler | ? | Francis Blackler house William Blackler house Blackler house | The family owns the oldest known house in Buca, dating back to 1855. |

-Bliss | Trade | Bliss Mansion | - |
+Bliss | Trade | Bliss house | - |

 Boddington | Consul | ? | - |

-Borghese | ? | Borghese House | It is doubtful whether they lived in Buca permanently. |
+Borghese | ? | Borghese house | It is doubtful whether they lived in Buca permanently. |

-Cadoux | Journalism, business | ? | - |
+Cadoux | Journalism, trade | ? | - |

-Camilieri | Priest | ? | M. Camilieri was a pastor of the Buca Protestant Church. |
+Camilieri | Priest | ? | M. Camilieri was one of the priests of the Buca Protestant Church. |

 Canale | Lawyer, trade | ? | - |

-Cassar | ? | Cassar House | - |
+Chorafa | ? | Borghese house | - |

 Clarke | Automotive | ? | They owned 72,000 hectares of land. |

-Cooke | ? | Clician House | - |
+Cooke | ? | Clician house | - |

 Corpi | Trade, negotiation | ? | - |